Trait mz_ore::vec::VecExt

 If the closure returns true, then the element is removed and yielded.
 If the closure returns false, the element will remain in the vector and will not be yielded by the iterator.

-Using this method is equivalent to the following code:
+Using this method and consuming the iterator is equivalent to the following code:

 let mut i = 0;